Indietax

 Updated for the 2026/27tax year · Last updated

 Enter your day rate, billable days, and umbrella weekly margin to compare take-home under an umbrella company versus direct agency PAYE.
-The calculator shows the annual cost of the margin after tax.
+The calculator shows the annual cost of the margin and the real post-tax difference between both options.

 Umbrella